The Skywayman

-The Skywayman was a 1920 American silent action drama film directed by James P. Hogan and produced and distributed by Fox Film Corporation.
+The Skywayman is a 1920 American silent action drama film directed by James P. Hogan and produced and distributed by Fox Film Corporation.
 The film starred noted aerial stunt pilot Ormer Locklear and Louise Lovely.
 After having appeared in The Great Air Robbery (1919), a film that showcased his aerial talents, Locklear, considered the foremost "aviation stunt man in the world", was reluctant to return to the air show circuit.
 During the production, Locklear and his co-pilot Milton "Skeets" Elliot died after crashing during a night scene.
 The Skywayman was subsequently released shortly after, capitalizing on their deaths.

 No footage of The Skywayman is known to exist, and the film is now considered lost.

 Plot

 Captain Norman Craig (Ormer Locklear) returns from the Lafayette Escadrille as a shell-shocked veteran, suffering from amnesia.
 Seeing him wandering around San Francisco, his girlfriend Virginia Ames (Louise Lovely), with the help of Dr. Wayne Leveridge (Sam De Grasse), devises a plan to help him restore his memory.
 Her family hires Craig to pursue a pair of supposed Russian thieves after the Ames jewels.
 The doctor, however, has plans to steal the jewels and wants Virginia for himself.
 An aerial chase ending with a tailspin and crash brings Craig back to his senses.
 He is able to thwart the doctor's schemes and finally remembers his girlfriend.